DEVELOPER710/HTML-Calc/README.md

 # HTML-Calc

-A basic helpful Calculator from HTML  - by DEVELOPER710
+An online HTML-based basic helpful Calculator  - by DEVELOPER710

 (Useful in Daily Life)